 Research and Development Services

-The United States government controls the export of sensitive equipment, software, and technologies in order to protect our national security interests and foreign policy objectives.
+U.S. academic research institutions are reminded that the United States government controls the export of sensitive equipment, software, and technologies in order to protect our national security interests and foreign policy objectives.
 The export control system consists of two primary sets of export control regulations: The Export Administration Regulations (EAR) and the International Traffic in Arms Regulations (ITAR).
 EAR regulates “dual-use” technologies that can be used for both civilian and defense purposes, while ITAR regulates the export of defense-related articles and services.

 - The Bureau of Industry and Security (BIS): https://www.bis.doc.gov/;